wpilibsuite/frc-docs/source/docs/software/vscode-overview/debugging-robot-program.rst

 ^^^^^^^^^^^^^^^^^^^^

 .. image:: images/debugging-robot-program/setting-a-breakpoint.png
-    :alt: Shows where to place the cursor to create a breakpoint.
+    :alt: Where to place the cursor to create a breakpoint.

 Click in the left margin of the source code window (to the left of the line number) to set a breakpoint in your user program: A small red circle indicates the breakpoint has been set on the corresponding line.